akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 cooking, and am becoming better at it, one dish at a time.
 I've written some weird but entertaining articles for our college magazine, and served as editor for a year.
 I have a long-unfulfilled wish of running a Dungeons and Dragons campaign in a highly detailed steampunk world.
-I learned a bit of sculling during my summer break after second year, but have a tendency to fall into the Mutha river from the stablest of boats.
-Now, I'm learning rock-climbing.
+I learned a bit of rowing (sculling) during my summer break after second year, but have a tendency to fall into the Mutha river from the stablest of boats.
+Now, I'm learning ~rock-climbing~ fencing.